 Several factors influence, and need to be observed to maintain the recommended pressure at the nozzle.
-Among factors causing pressure drop are: - extended hoses or hose bundles - extended hose whip-end line - small internal diameter hoses - high paint viscosity - large spray nozzle size - inadequate air capacity from compressor - incorrect or clogged filters Film thickness per coat Typical recommended specification range Dry film thickness 100 - 200 μm Wet film thickness 140 - 280 μm 7.1 - 3.6 m2/l Theoretical spreading rate For DFT below 150 μm thinner should be added.
+Among factors causing pressure drop are:

+- extended hoses or hose bundles

+- extended hose whip-end line

+- small internal diameter hoses

+- high paint viscosity

+- large spray nozzle size

+- inadequate air capacity from compressor

+- incorrect or clogged filters

+Film thickness per coat

+Typical recommended specification range

+Dry film thickness 100 - 250 μm

+Wet film thickness 140 - 345 μm

+Theoretical spreading rate 7.2 - 2.9 m2/l

 This product can be applied up to 50 % higher than maximum specified film thickness without loss of technical properties.

-Film thickness measurement Wet film thickness (WFT) measurement and calculation To ensure correct film thickness, it is recommended to measure the wet film thickness continuously during application using a painter's wet film comb (ISO 2808 Method 1A).
+Film thickness measurement

+Wet film thickness (WFT) measurement and calculation

+To ensure correct film thickness, it is recommended to measure the wet film thickness continuously during application using a painter's wet film comb (ISO 2808 Method 1A).
 The measurements should be done as soon as possible after application.

 Fast drying paints may give incorrect (too low) readings resulting in excessive dry film thickness.
 For multi layer physically drying (resoluble) coating systems the wet film thickness comb may give too high readings resulting in too low dry film thickness of the intermediate and top coats.

 Use a wet-to-dry film calculation table (available on the Jotun Web site) to calculate the required wet film thickness per coat.

-Dry film thickness (DFT) measurement When the coating has cured to hard dry state the dry film thickness can be checked to SSPC PA 2 or equivalent standard using statistical sampling to verify the actual dry film thickness.
-Measurement and control of the WFT and DFT on welds is done by measuring adjacent to and no further than 15 mm from the weld.
+Dry film thickness (DFT) measurement

+When the coating has cured to hard dry state the dry film thickness can be checked to SSPC PA 2 or equivalent standard using statistical sampling to verify the actual dry film thickness.
+Measurement and control of the WFT and DFT on welds is done by measuring adjacent to and no further than 15 cm from the weld.

+Ventilation

 Sufficient ventilation is very important to ensure proper drying/curing of the film.

+Stripe coating

-Stripe coating The stripe coat sequence can be either of the following: - 1.
-Surface preparation, stripe coat, full coat. - 2.
-Surface preparation, full coat, stripe coat.
+The stripe coat sequence can be either of the following:

+1. Surface preparation, stripe coat, full coat.

+2. Surface preparation, full coat, stripe coat.
 This sequence can be used when a large substrate area has been prepared and leaving the substrate exposed for a long time while doing stripe coating could lead to surface deterioration.
 It is important to pay special attention to edges, openings, rear sides of stiffeners, scallops etc. and to apply a stripe coat to these areas where the spray fan may not reach or deposit an even film.
 When applying a stripe coat to bare metal use only a stiff, round stripe coating brush to ensure surface wetting and filling of pits in the surface.
 Stripe coating shall be of a different colour to the main primer coat and the topcoat colour and should be applied in an even film thickness, avoiding excessive brush marks in order to avoid entrapped air.
 Care should be taken to avoid excessive film thickness.
-Pay additional attention to pot life during Date of issue: 11 February 2019 Page: 6/10 This Application Guide supersedes those previously issued.
-The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.
-For your nearest local Jotun office, please visit our website at www.jotun.com.
+Pay additional attention to pot life during application of stripe coats.
+Jotun recommends a minimum of one stripe coats.

+Date of issue: 10 April 2018

+Page: 6/10

+This Application Guide supersedes those previously issued.